Aquaparks in Portugal

 There are water parks from the north to the south of Portugal, which guarantee moments of great fun under the generous Portuguese sun.

 The sun and sea are a constant in this country with more than 800km of coastline, but it is no longer necessary to spend the day on the beach to take away memories of hours spent in the water, with or without the children.
-The busiest water parks are located in the Algarve (Slide & Splash, Aqualand Big One), but there are other equally entertaining parks in the rest of the country, with pools and slides for all tastes, tubes, tunnels and slopes, Jacuzzis and many other ways to captivate you, whether you’re seeking more radical sport or a quieter experience without so much adrenaline.
+The busiest water parks are located in the Algarve (Slide & Splash), but there are other equally entertaining parks in the rest of the country, with pools and slides for all tastes, tubes, tunnels and slopes, Jacuzzis and many other ways to captivate you, whether you’re seeking more radical sport or a quieter experience without so much adrenaline.

 Even those who are inland or don’t want to go to the beach, can go to the Amarante Aquatic Park or Naturwaterpark in Vila Real, in northern Portugal, Panoramic Aqua Park near Pombal, Norpark in Nazaré or Sportágua in Peniche, in the Centre.
 And in Madeira, visit Aqua Park Santa Cruz.